mikedemarais/granola-ingest/README.md

 # Granola Meeting Data Ingestor

-A TypeScript application using Bun to monitor and ingest Granola meeting data into SQLite.
+[WIP] A janky TypeScript application using Bun to monitor and ingest Granola meeting data into SQLite.

+## TODO

+- [ ] Prevent the database from ballooning in size
+- [ ] Add functions to output markdown files from sql queries

 ## Features